 A true peacemaker would try to bring the two parties together, disarm them of their weapons, and work through the hard stuff with them to help them reconcile.
 That’s putting in the peacekeeping work.

-If interested, here is an article on wrote on how to be a disciple in today’s world!
+If interested, here is an article written on how to be a disciple in today’s world!

 Can you imagine a hostile peacekeeper?
 No. A peacekeeper must be gentle or else no one is going to listen to them, go to them for advice, or reconcile with them.